silvarsta/BikeSharing/README.md

-Here is the improved text for your README:

----

 # Bike Sharing Dashboard

 This repository contains a **Bike Sharing Dashboard** project developed using Python and Streamlit.
 It visualizes key metrics about bike-sharing data, including rentals by season, user types, and weather conditions.